Our Rights of Way Improvement Plan (ROWIP) is a sub-strategy to the Reading Transport Strategy 2036 and is used by the Council and its partners.

 We also asked about their thoughts on using shared paths for walking and cycling, their rating of our ROWIP priorities and about historic rights of way that were not recorded as part of the network.

-You can find an introduction and high-level summary of the results in the Public Rights of Way – Consultation Results Report along with detailed results and charts.
-The feedback and the results from the consultation will be used to update our ROWIP.
+We received more than 200 responses to this consultation and you can find an introduction and high-level summary of the results in the Public Rights of Way – Consultation Results Report along with detailed results and charts.

 Further information on Reading’s Public Rights of Way.